 Introduces website construction as a pervasive means of problem solving and communication.
-Through the various methodologies covered, the course helps students prepare for successful careers in their chosen disciplines.
+Through the various methodologies covered, the course helps to prepare students for successful careers in their chosen disciplines.
 Topics include: fundamentals of website design; Hypertext Markup Language (HTML); introduction to Extensible Markup Language (XML); other supporting methodologies.
 Not open to students who have completed CS 150.
 Fall, Spring, Summer.

 This introductory course in microcomputer systems includes discussion of the underlying physics of the computer system, hardware/software installation, configuration, trouble-shooting problems, networking essentials, and other related topics.
 The course is designed to prepare students to develop an understanding of the internal workings of a microcomputer system.
 Not open to students who have completed CS 160.
-Fall, Spring, Summer.
+Fall, Spring.

 This course extends the ISCS 140 concepts to include more advanced programming concepts and principles such as: Arrays of Objects; Inheritance, Polymorphism, and Amalgamation; Exception Handling; External File Processing; Basic GUI Programming; Creating User Interfaces; Introduction to Data Structures.
 Prerequisite: Grade of C or higher in ISCS 140.
 Fall, Spring.

 Discusses fundamental system administration issues using the Unix operating system and/or any other operating system chosen by the instructor.
 It covers installation and configuration, file and directory management, message management, management of system security, multimedia management, basic network configuration, and command-language programming.
 Prerequisite: Grade of C or higher in CS 185.
 Spring.

 This course introduces the student to fundamental programming concepts with the C++ programming language.
 It includes concepts such as sequence, iteration, conditional branching, functions, recursion, function overloading, object-oriented programming, operator overloading, and file processing.
 It also includes a cursory treatment of fundamental data structures.
 Prerequisite: Grade C or higher in CS 185.
-Spring.
+Fall.

 This course guides the student through a study of data structures and algorithms.
 It includes algorithm development and analysis, array-lists, linked lists, stacks, queues, trees, hashing, graphs, and sorting algorithms.
 Although Java will be the primary programming language, the material is covered in a manner that facilitates implementation in any language.
-Prerequisite: Grade C or higher in CS 185.
+Prerequisite: Grade C or higher in CS 185 and MATH 135.
 Fall, Spring.